pradtinn/750_Scouter/README.md

 # Version 1.0.0
 **Basic functionality**:
-- Ability to add/view information on team name, drivetrain, lift, intake/outtake, and extra
+- Ability to add/view information on team name, drivetrain, lift, intake/outtake, and extra notes
 - Ability to clear all current teams